-In 2012, petitioner's parental rights to her oldest child, D.W., were terminated by the circuit court due to her cognitive abilities and her lack of compliance and progress during her improvement period.
-The following year, petitioner gave birth to her second child, M.R., and the DHHR filed a petition in the circuit court alleging aggravated circumstances.
-At adjudication on the new petition, the circuit court fully reviewed petitioner's circumstances and found that, although petitioner made some progress in finding housing and applying for disability income, she failed to remedy the conditions of abuse and neglect necessitating the prior termination of parental rights.
-Specifically, the circuit court found that "there has been no material or significant change of circumstances or remediation of parenting deficiencies that led to the involuntary termination," and further that petitioner had not "illustrated any ability to comply with the terms and conditions of an improvement period."
-Petitioner then voluntarily relinquished her parental rights to the second child.
+In 2012, the mother's parental rights to her oldest child, D.W., were terminated by the circuit court due to her cognitive abilities and her lack of compliance and progress during her improvement period.
+Petitioner was not this child's father.
+The following year, the mother gave birth to her second child, M.R.; petitioner is M.R.'s biological father.
+After M.R.'s birth, the DHHR filed a petition in the circuit court alleging aggravated circumstances.
+At adjudication on the new petition, the circuit court fully reviewed the mother's circumstances and found that, although she made some progress in finding housing and applying for disability income, she failed to remedy the conditions of abuse and neglect necessitating the prior termination of parental rights.
+Specifically, the circuit court found that "there has been no material or significant change of circumstances or remediation of parenting deficiencies that led to the involuntary termination," and further that the mother had not "illustrated any ability to comply with the terms and conditions of an improvement period."
+Both petitioner and the mother then voluntarily relinquished their parental rights to the second child.